DaveLuhman/wolfpackGuestbook/DOCUMENTATION.md

 ### **Device Access**
 - The application requires access to HID devices, specifically card swipe readers.
-- It uses the `node-hid` library to interact with these devices, which may require elevated permissions on some systems.
+- It uses the `node-hid` library to interact with these devices, which may require elevated permissions during setup on some systems.

 ### **Error Handling**
-- Errors during HID device detection, connection, or data processing are logged to the console and displayed in the UI.
+- Errors during HID device detection, connection, or data processing are logged to the console (only viewable before packaging) and displayed in the UI.
-- The application ensures that errors do not crash the process, and users are informed of any issues.
+- The application ensures that errors do not crash the process, and users are informed of any issues they are able to resolve.

+---
 ---

 ## **4. Installation and Setup**